noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

 #### rest api

-- rest api with complete control over the req and resp
+- synchronous rest api with complete control over the req and resp
 - has various api proxy functionality and management features like usage plans, api keys, publishing and monetization
+- collection of resources and methods that integrate with http endpoints, lambda fns and other aws services
+- only option with the native api gateway cache
+- costs
+  - cache: charged at an hourly rate based on total cache size,

 #### http api